careyjung/ud036_StarterCode/README.md

 def __init__(self, title, poster, trailer, storyline):
 ```

-By reading the file with a csv.DictReader, I am thus able to create
+By reading the file with a `csv.DictReader`, I am thus able to create
-new Movie objects ver succinctly, by reading them into an OrderedDict
+new `Movie` objects very succinctly, by simply reading them into an `OrderedDict`
 and unpacking it:

 ```